-- Ryzen 5- has quad and hexacore processors
+- Ryzen 5- has a quad and hexacore processors

-- Threadripper- this one may have either 8, 12, and or 16 core processors
+- Threadripper- this one may have either 8, 12, and or 16 core performance processors

-Depending on a few factors such as budget and you computer’s adaptability you can settle for either of the following Ryzen series.
+Depending on a few factors such as budget and your computer’s adaptability you can settle for either of the following Ryzen series.

 This particular model is ideal for low budget PCs and for a consumer who does not work with intensive applications.
-The Ryzen 3 has quad core processors and sports four physical cores that do not slouch, therefore enabling you to build a gaming rig that is capable of handling bug games.
-For example the Ryzen 3 2200G can facilitate integrated processing of graphics.
-For this series, you will require an external graphics processing machine.
+The AMD Ryzen 3 3000 series and Ryzen 3 3100 series has quad-core processors and sports four physical cores that do not slouch, therefore enabling you to build a gaming rig that is capable of handling bug games.
+For example, the Ryzen 3 2200G can facilitate the processing of the integrated graphics card.
+For this series, you will require an external Integrated graphics card machine.
+The Ryzen 3 3100 series comes with 4 cores and 8 threads.
 The cost of this model is: Check it on Amazon.

-This particular CPU models are aggressively priced in order to effectively compete with the Intel core 5 series.
-The Ryzen 5 series are incredibly good for gaming.
-They are a combination of hexacore and quad core processors that have more power packed for intense workloads as well as video editing.
+This particular CPU model is aggressively priced in order to effectively compete with the Intel Core 5 series.
+The Ryzen 5 series is incredibly good for gaming.
+They are a combination of hexacore and quad-core processors that have more power-packed for intense workloads as well as video editing.
 The best series for you as a gamer, in this series, is the Ryzen 53600.
 It is a mid-range processor.
-The 3600X series, however has a higher TDP and better factory clocking speeds.
+The 3600X series, however, has a higher TDP and better factory clocking speeds.
 Check Current Price on Amazon.

-This model may be a little bit of an overkill for you, it does however provide advanced computing at a reasonable price.
+This model maybe a little bit of an overkill for you, it does however provide advanced computing at a reasonable price.
 For a gamer with a capable GPU, the Ryzen 7 series will be the best selection for you.
 The AMD Ryzen 7 3700X is an impressive combination of 8 cores and 16 threads and eases work seeing that majority of the tasks are performed by the CPU.
+This current-gen processors is great for content creation and productivity.
 This series is unlocked for overclocking thus providing extra headroom for adequate cooling.
 The AMD Ryzen goes for about $$ at Amazon.

-This is the latest Ryzen series and holds up to 12 cores and 24 threads.
-This series is very much ideal for handling intense workloads and retails for approximately $$$ on Amazon.
+This is the latest Ryzen series and This Ryzen 9 3900x holds up to 12 cores and 24 threads.
+This AMD’s Ryzen 9 3900x and the Ryzen 9 3959x are very much ideal for handling intense workloads and retails for approximately $$$ on Amazon.

-While this series may not be as necessary to you, having one can be quite convenient.
-If you want to push your system beyond limits then the threadripper with its 32 cores and 64 threads will definitely do that for you.
-A good example is the AMD Threadripper 2920X which is the highest range amongst are AMD CPUs series.
+While this AMD’s Ryzen 9 3900x or the Ryzen 9 3959x series may not be as necessary to you, having one can be quite convenient.
+If you want to push your system beyond limits then the thread-ripper with its 32 cores and threads of 64 will definitely do that for you.
+A good example is the high-end AMD Threadripper 2920X which is the high-end amongst are AMD CPUs series.
 It is an entry process and is conveniently priced at $$$.

-Your choice of the particular series to relies on the kind activities you need to perform, games as well as your budget.
-While the more expensive a component is, the better the performance, it is not necessary mandatory.
-You need to put into considerations some aspects such as the price and the ability of your computer to accommodate these components.
+Your choice of the particular series relies on the kind of activities you need to perform, games as well as your budget.
+While the more expensive a component is, the better the performance, it is not necessarily mandatory.
+This current-gen Ryzen processors are great for content creation and productivity.
+You need to put into consideration some aspects such as the price and the ability of your computer to accommodate these components.

 The Zen+ processors have speeds of 4.0 GHz and above hence making the ideal choice for you as a gamer.
-Another positive aspect of the series is that they still use am4 Sockets that are more adaptable as they allow backwards and forwards compatibility.
-This particular aspect of the model, allows you to upgrade your motherboard and or your processor independently rather than having to upgrade them at the same time in order to match the sockets.
+Another positive aspect of the AMD’s Ryzen 9 3900x series is that they still use am4 Sockets that are more adaptable as they allow backward and forwards compatibility.
+This particular aspect of the AMD’s Ryzen 9 3900x model, allows you to upgrade your motherboard and or your processor independently rather than having to upgrade them at the same time in order to match the sockets.

 What is Intel core?

-The Intel core is a brand of mid-range to high-range workstation, enthusiast and consumer Central Processing Units developed by the Intel Corporation.
-This particular brand displaced the previously available mid to high-range Pentium Processors.
-By the year 2017, the series of Intel Core processors that were available included; Intel Core i9, Intel Core i7, Intel Core I5 and the Intel Core i3.
+The Intel core is a brand of mid-range to high-end workstation, enthusiast, and consumer Central Processing Units developed by the Intel Corporation.
+This particular brand displaced the previously available mid to high-end Pentium Processors.
+By the year 2017, the series of Intel Core processors that were available included; Intel Core i9 10900k, Intel i7, Intel Core I5, and the Intel i3.

 The first Intel Core processor for desktops originated from the Conroe Iteration.
-This design was a 65nm dual core that was launched in July 2006.
-It was based on a new Intel Core Microarchitecture that had significant enhancements in its micro architectural performance and efficiency.
-It outdid the Pentium 4 in all aspects while utilising very low clocking rates.
+This design was a 65nm dual-core that was launched in July 2006.
+It was based on a new Intel Core Microarchitecture that had significant enhancements in its micro-architectural performance and efficiency.
+It outdid the Pentium 4 in all aspects while utilizing very low clocking rates.
 The model maintained a high rate of instructions per cycle on a highly resourced and pipelined out of order execution.

 There are various series from the Intel Core family that you need to learn about for you to be able to make a better choice from amongst them

-The Core i3 is a dual core processor that can be used both in a desktop and a laptop.
+The Intel i3 is a dual-core processor that can be used both on a desktop and a laptop.
 It is available in multiple speeds ranging from 1.30GHz to 3.50GHz.
 The Intel Corei3 features a Cache capacity of 3-4 MB.
-While most are dual core, there are a few i3 processors that are quad-core.
-The core i3 processor is commonly paired with a DDR3 1333 or DDR3 1600 RAM.
+While most are dual-core, there are a few i3 processors that are quad-core.
+The Intel i3 processor is commonly paired with a DDR3 1333 or DDR3 1600 RAM.

-The core i5 is also quad core and can be used in both a desktop and a laptop.
+When we compare Intel vs AMD, the Intel i5 is also quad-core and can be used on both a desktop and a laptop.
 Speeds of the i5 range from 1.90GHz to 3.80GHz.
 The Cache capacity ranges from 3 to 4 to 6MB.
-This Intel Core series utilizes the LGA 1155 or LGA 1150 socket on a motherboard.
-They are mostly quad core though there some high range i5 processors that have 6 cores.
+This Intel series utilizes the LGA 1155 or LGA 1150 socket on a motherboard.
+They are mostly quad-core though there some high range i5 processors that have 6 cores.
 The component is commonly paired with the DDR3 1333 or DDR3 1600 RAM.
-You can upgrade the RAM if the devices motherboard is capable of supporting a higher RAM.
+You can upgrade the RAM if the device’s motherboard is capable of supporting a higher RAM.

-The i7 processor has both the dual and quad core features.
+When we compare Intel vs AMD, the i7 processor has both dual and quad-core features.
 Its Cache can support up to 4-8 MBs.
 It features a turbo boost of up to 4.30GHz frequency.
-This series allows you to multitask and therefore it is very convenient for gaming as it supports processing of intensive data and or tasks.
-The Intel Core i7 is suitable mostly for your desktop and can easily run applications that need more horsepower.
+This series allows you to multitask and therefore it is very convenient for gaming as it supports the processing of intensive data and or tasks.
+The Intel i7 is suitable mostly for your desktop and can easily run applications that need more horsepower.